Cases & Actions

 Background

-Petitioners challenged New York’s congressional map under the New York Voting Rights Act in October 2025, claiming that District 11 utilized racial gerrymandering and decreased the opportunity for Black and Latino Staten Islanders to influences elections in New York’s 11th Congressional District.
+Petitioners challenged New York’s congressional map under New York’s Constitution, which they argue should be construed consistently with the New York Voting Rights Act, in October 2025.
+Petitioners claim that District 11 diminishes the opportunity for Black and Latino Staten Islanders to elect their preferred candidates.

-Defendants claim that the New York Voting Rights Act and its provisions only apply to political subdivisions of the state, not to the state itself, and therefore apportionments of statewide maps are outside the purview of the statute.
+Defendants claim that the New York Voting Rights Act and its provisions only apply to political subdivisions of the state, not to the state itself, and therefore congressional maps are outside the purview of the statute.

-Amici explain the history of federal voting rights claims and set out the common taxonomies used to assess said claims.
+Amici explain the history of federal voting rights claims and lay out the common taxonomies used to assess these claims.
 They then clarify the differences between “coalition” and “crossover” claims and their appropriate uses in litigation.
-Finally, Amici set forth a legal standard for crossover claims, like the one Petitioners are using, that is derived from existing case law and scholarship.
+Finally, Amici set forth a legal standard for crossover claims, like the one Petitioners are making, that is derived from existing case law and scholarship.